What Is An Introvert?

 3. You rarely initiate small talk with others.

 Introverts often feel like small talk is tedious or even stressful.
-Rather than verbalize every minor thought, introverted people tend to keep these kinds of thoughts to themselves.
-While they are capable of making small talk when necessary, such as when they are networking with others, it is not something that they seek out.
+Rather than verbalize every minor thought, introverted people tend to keep these thoughts to themselves.
+While they can make small talk when necessary, such as when networking with others, it is not something they seek out.

 4. You enjoy being alone.